jbeorse/docs/odk2-src/survey-managing.rst

 - `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_

-If you have not installed Scan already, follow our guide for :ref:`scan-install`
+If you have not installed Survey already, follow our guide for :doc:`survey-install`

 .. _survey-managing-prereqs-recommended: